riyadshauk/coupon-retailer-shopper-app/README.md

 Building and Running the webserver & demo apps
 ===

 Note that in order to run these apps, you will need to modify the URL of the webserver to wherever you run your webserver (which will probably be localhost:8080).
 However, connecting to an iPhone app on localhost:8080 doesn't really work too well.
 For that, a simple solution is to download the [Ngrok tool](https://ngrok.com/), then run `ngrok http 8080` in your terminal, for example; this will open up your localhost webserver running on port 8080 at a specified temporary ngrok URL (with an 8 hour lifetime).
 Use that URL (outputted in your Terminal) as the webserver URL used in the Retailer and Shopper client apps (search for `http` or `ngrok` to find those locations, and do a simple find-replace).

+Alternatively, you could run your webserver using a free tier account with [vapor.cloud](https://vapor.cloud), made by the developers who built the Vapor web framework that this project's backend webserver is running on (the webserver is actually an adaptation of the project generated from the following scaffolding command: `vapor new WebServer --template=auth-template`, as documented on [vapor.codes](https://docs.vapor.codes/3.0/getting-started/toolbox/#templates)).

-Then just Run the Xcode project as you normally would.
+Run Xcode as you Normally Would
+---
 Go ahead and follow [these directions for how to test an iPhone app on a real device using Xcode](https://www.twilio.com/blog/2018/07/how-to-test-your-ios-application-on-a-real-device.html), or something similar, for more info.

 Common Build Errors
 ===